IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/general_usage/interface/property-editor.rst

 When no IFC file is loaded, the "Project Info" subsection displays options to create a new IFC project or load an existing one.

+Fields:

+- **IFC Schema**.
+Indicates the version of the Industry Foundation Classes (IFC) schema used by the loaded file.
+Example: "IFC4"

 Buttons:

 - **Create Project**.
 Button to create a new IFC project with the selected IFC schema, unit system, and template.
 Clicking this button changes to the Not Saved mode, waiting for user to edit metadata and save the IFC file.